Our Nation's (and the Globe's) Health is Suffering - What Can We Do?

 We in wine spend a lot of time discussing sourcing, philosophy, travel, trends and politics, but there's one topic that's never on the table: our nation's struggles with food, weight and the epidemic of obesity-related disease.
 As we are purveyors of the epicurean world, we can help bring pleasure and health back into dining by sharing this information!

 Nina's nine-year journey to examine all of the scientific evidence surrounding dietary fat began with an assignment from Gourmet to investigate trans fats, and led to a book that has started to change the conversation and her founding of the Nutrition Coalition, a D.C.-based non-profit seeking evidence-based US dietary guidelines.
+Dr. Cate has designed an approach to converting your toxic body fat to a healthier composition to regain your health with her Fatburn assessment and Fix plan.

 In vino and fat veritas,